DiederikBlanson/realtime-chat/README.md

 In a world where chat applications like WhatsApp became the primary sources of communication, ensuring reliability and availability of these systems is very critical.
 Take for instance the WhatsApp outage in October 2022, which affected 2 billion users world-wide ([source](https://www.livemint.com/news/world/whatsapp-down-top-5-outages-that-disrupted-the-world-11666687792717.html)).

-**The Fascination**

 From the perspective of a software engineer, the challenge of designing a chat application that is not only robust but can also handle the demands of a growing user base is interesting.
 The book "System Design Interview" by Alex Xu describes high-level concepts for solving problems of these large-scale chat systems, inspiring me to investigate a chat application with scalability at its core.

+I will define our project's scope and requirements, sketch out a high-level system design, build a working prototype, and finally, present potential bottlenecks and strategies to solve these issues.

 **Disclaimer**

 Before going into technical details, it is important to note that the application I developed is best suited for prototyping purposes.
 It lacks data validation and other features that are required for production environments.

-**Structure**

-I will define our project's scope and requirements, sketch out a high-level system design, build a working prototype, and finally, present potential bottlenecks and strategies to solve these issues.

 ## Scope

 In this project I focus on the core components required for a functional prototype of a simple chat system.
-It is not my goal to create advanced features for the end users, but instead focus more on availability and scalability of the system.
+It is not my goal to create advanced features for the end users, but instead focus more on availability and scalability of the whole system.

 **Functional requirements**